Domain takedowns guide

 3. Managing multiple requests

 Section titled “3.
-Managing multiple requests”- Use search to find specific domains across all your takedowns
+Managing multiple requests”- Use search to find specific domains across all takedown requests

 - Filter by reason to group similar threat types (e.g., all phishing requests)